drewdeponte/boxci/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'shanty'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it by running the following:

     $ gem install shanty

 ## Setup

-Run the "init" command to create the basic Shanty files in your project's repository root.
-It will also create the `~/.shanty` directory if it doesn't already exist.
+To *shantify* your project you need to run the `shanty init <language>` command.
+This command will create an initial `.shanty.yml` config for you in the current working directory.
+Therefore, you should run this command from the root of your project.
+It will also handle creating your user level shanty configurations in the `~/.shanty` direcotry.
+An example of this can be seen as
+follows:

     $ cd project_dir
-    $ shanty init
+    $ shanty init ruby

 ### cloud_provider_config.yml